chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 *mikw-* ‘find’; *forget* is *wanendam* from *wan-* ‘lose’; *think* is *inendam* from *in-* ‘in such a way’, *happy* is *minwendam* from *mino-* ‘good’, *excited* is *ombendam* from *omb-* ‘up’.
 You can sub out the intransitive *-endam* for the transitive *-enim* to make it something you do to
-someone: You can forget someone *minwenim*, be excited about someone *ombenim*, and so on.
+someone: You can forget someone *wanenim*, be excited about someone *ombenim*, and so on.
 You can see how easy it is to make words up.
 I just did it with *ombenim* and I’ve only been learning in my spare time for less than a year.